suriya107/College-transport-Mangement/ctms/README.md

 # Amrita College Management System
-College management system is an integrated console based application that handles various academic activities of a College.
+Amrita College management system is an integrated console based application that handles various academic activities of a College.
 It is a mini python project that is used to keep and maintain the complete record of Students.
 It was developed using Python Tkinter and used sqlite3.

 ## What's included?